kshetline/aw-clock/README.md

 For reference, here’s a break down of the steps performed by a full installation:

-1. Node.js is installed if not present, or updated if earlier than version 12.
+1. Node.js is installed if not present, or updated if earlier than version 14.
+Switch to Node 14 using nvm (Node Version Manager) may occur if nvm is installed.
+1. If Node.js is greater than version 14, nvm will be used to step down to version 14, installing nvm if necessary to do so.
 1. An `npm install` is performed to bootstrap the rest of the installation process, which is written in TypeScript and requires Node.js and several npm packages to function.
 This can be very slow the first time because of one npm package in particular &mdash; node-sass &mdash; which can take ten minutes or more to install and build.
 1. A check for GPS configuration is performed.
 1. If running in interactive mode (`‑i`), the user is queried about various configuration and installation options.